 Medium | Installation of black rubber tires |

-Allan Kaprow is considered to be one of the first installation artists and his work Yard (1961) was a turning point in art history.
-In this work, the artist utilized the backyard of the Martha Jackson Gallery in New York and completely filled it up with a plenitude of black rubber car tires.
+Allan Kaprow was considered to be one of the first installation artists, whose work on Yard (1961) established a turning point in art history.
+In this work, the artist utilized the backyard of the Martha Jackson Gallery in New York and completely filled it with black rubber tires.

-The artist invited participants to explore the transformed backyard and they climbed and jumped on the tires like it was a giant playground.
+The artist invited participants to explore the transformed backyard, which resulted in many people climbing and jumping on the tires as if the installation was a giant playground.

-This magical work allowed visitors to engage with art like they were never before allowed to do.
-Kaprow believed that by making viewers be participants in artworks, rather than mere spectators, that art can become closer to life.
+This magical work stimulated visitors’ interaction with the installation in a playful way that was not often seen at the time, especially in an art context.
+Kaprow believed that by making viewers active participants in art, rather than mere spectators, art could become much closer to life.

-In this way, Kaprow managed to blur the line between art and life, which he believed made it all so much more interesting.
+In this way, Kaprow managed to blur the lines between art and life, which he believed made it all so much more interesting.

 The End of the Twentieth Century (1983 – 1985) by Joseph Beuys